 Retrosternal thyroid surgerySubsternalthyroid - surgery; Mediastinal goiter - surgery

 The thyroid gland is normally located at the front of the neck.
-A retrosternal thyroid refers to the abnormal placement of all or part of the thyroid gland below the breastbone (sternum).
+A retrosternal thyroid refers to the abnormal location of all or part of the thyroid gland below the breastbone (sternum).

-Aretrosternal goiter is always a consideration in patients who have a mass sticking out of the neck.
-Mostretrosternal goiters cause no symptoms for years.
-Most are detected when a chest x-ray is done for another reason.
+A retrosternal goiter is always a consideration in people who have a mass sticking out of the neck.
+A retrosternal goiter often causes no symptoms for years.
+It is often detected when a chest x-ray is done for another reason.
 Any symptoms are usually due to pressure on nearby structures, such as the windpipe (trachea) and swallowing tube (esophagus).

-Surgery to completely remove the goiter isrecommended, even if you do not have symptoms.
+Surgery to completely remove the goiter may be recommended, even if you do not have symptoms.

-You will receive general anesthesia.
-This will make you unconscious and unable to feel pain.
+- You receive general anesthesia.
+This makes you asleep and unable to feel pain.

 Why the Procedure is Performed

-There is no way to tell if a retrosternal thyroidis cancer or not.
-This test is done to completely remove the mass.
-If it is not removed, it can put pressure on your airways and food tube (esophagus).
+This surgery is done to completely remove the mass.
+If it is not removed, it can put pressure on your trachea and esophagus.

-If the retrosternal goiter has been there for a long time, you may have difficulty swallowing food, mild pain in the neck area, and shortness of breath.
+If the retrosternal goiter has been there for a long time, you can have difficulty swallowing food, mild pain in the neck area, or shortness of breath.

 Risks of retrosternal thyroid surgery are:

 - Damage to parathyroid glands (small glands near the thyroid) or to their blood supply, resulting in low calcium

 - Damage to the trachea

-- Tell your doctor or nurse about all the medicines you take, even those bought without a prescription.
+Tell your provider about all the medicines you take, even those bought without a prescription.
 This includes herbs and supplements.

-- Take any drugs your doctor prescribed with a small sip of water.
+- Take any medicines that your provider told you to take with a small sip of water.